cd-roman/cd-roman/README.md

 ## 👨‍💻 Things that helped me to grow professionally:

-🏆 Complete Web Development Bootcamp by App Brewery
+🏆 The Complete Web Development Bootcamp by App Brewery

+🏆 The Complete JavaScript Course by Jonas Schmedtmann

 🏆 Google UX Design Certificate Program by Google